 How to make Pavochon

-Mix your spices and melted butter together in a blender.
-Once blended, transfer to a small dish that you can keep by your roasting pan.
+- Mix your spices and melted butter together in a blender.
+Once blended, transfer to a small dish you can keep using your roasting pan.

-Place the roasting pan and turkey into the refrigerator and let marinate for at least 4 hours but preferably overnight.
+- Place the roasting pan and turkey into the refrigerator and let marinate for at least 4 hours, preferably overnight.

-Once the turkey has reached 165 degrees Fahrenheit, when checked with a meat thermometer, remove it from the oven and allow it to rest at least 20 minutes before carving.
+- Once the turkey has reached 165 degrees Fahrenheit, when checked with a meat thermometer, remove it from the oven and allow it to rest for at least 20 minutes before carving.

 Your Pavochon is ready to serve!